pip-services/pip-services-docs/content/en/python/commons/convert/float_converter.md

 - **returns**: float - float value or default value when conversion is not supported.

 #### to_nullable_float
-Converts value into float or returns null when conversion is not possible.
+Converts value into float or returns None when conversion is not possible.
 See [DoubleConverter.to_nullable_double](../double_converter/#to_nullable_double)

 > `static` to_nullable_float(value: Any): Optional[float]

 - **value**: Any - the value to convert.
-- **returns**: Optional[float] - float value or null when conversion is not supported.
+- **returns**: Optional[float] - float value or None when conversion is not supported.

 ### Examples